Adibkzi/PlanoHomeDB/README.md

 # PlanoHomeDB
-This folder is dedicated to display my advanced SQL knowledge.
+This folder is dedicated to display my intermediate SQL knowledge.

 You will find 2 items:

-  - (1) The SQL code creating the tables and inserting values into those tables
+  - The SQL code creating the tables and inserting values into those tables
-  - (2) The SQL code that displays storing, manipulating and retrieving data in databases.
+  - The SQL code that displays storing, manipulating and retrieving data in databases.